urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

   return graph
 ```

-# Visualization and output
+# Visualization and Output
 Graphite supports the generation of graphs in [gfa].
 This is important for interoperability with other tools such as [bandage] and
 [vg].
 To quote from [Untangling graphical pangenomics], *The important thing is
 that we learn to read and write the same (text) data.*

-# Optimization ideas
+# Optimization Ideas
 Representing the alphabet in 2 bits, for example, A as 00, C as 01, T as 10 and
 G as 11.
 However, most of the optimization would come from graph creation, graph
 update and search so I'm focused on that for now at least.